idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/lagrangian/ComputeLagrangianObjectiveStress.md

 ## Specific Objective Rates

-The `ComputeLagrangianStressSmall` class choices between different objective rates with the `objective_rate` input parameter.
+The `ComputeLagrangianObjectiveStress` class choices between different objective rates with the `objective_rate` input parameter.
 Currently there are two choices for implemented rates: the (default) Truesdell rate, `truesdell`, and the Jaumnn rate, `jaumann`.